-Mechanical turbulence.
-When solids – a mountain, a forest, or a house – break the air flow.
+Mechanical turbulence is when solids — a mountain, a forest, or a house — break the air flow.
 If the air velocity is low, the flow can simply deflect.
-But at high speeds, the flow is broken up with the formation of vortices which create a trace - that is already a real turbulence.
+But at high speeds, the flow is broken up with the formation of vortices which create a trace — that is already a real turbulence.

-If you put your palm against a fast-flowing stream, there will be a slight turbulence right after your palm.
+If you put your palm or feet against a fast-flowing stream or put your feet in it, there will be a slight turbulence right after your palm.

-Thermal turbulence.
-At the ground the air heats up, becomes lighter and begins to rise.
-At the top there is a cut of the wind - two layers of air are in contact, which have different speeds and directions.
+Thermal turbulence is when the air heats up at the ground, becomes lighter and begins to rise.
+At the top there is a cut of the wind — two layers of air are in contact, which have different speeds and directions.
 Just the boundary between the two layers becomes a zone of turbulence.